 A large number of students will have the opportunity to study English Literature alongside their English Language IGCSE.
-Throughout the course, students will develop their reading and writing skills, whilst studying a variety of literature forms, including a play, a collection of poetry and either a novel or a selection of short stories.
-The Literature qualification is graded from A to G, with no tiers, so all students studying English Literature will sit the same exam papers and complete the same coursework tasks.
+Throughout the course, students will develop their reading and writing skills, whilst studying a variety of literature forms, including a play, a collection of poetry and a novel.
+The Literature qualification is graded from 9 to 1, with no tiers, so all students studying English Literature will sit the same exam papers and complete the same coursework tasks.